Cape Cod Water Quality at a Glance

 Test Your Well Water

 Private well owners should test annually for PFAS, nitrates, and volatile organic compounds.
-Contact your town health department or the Barnstable County Health Department for subsidized testing programs.
+Contact your town health department or the Barnstable County Health Department for subsidised testing programmes.
+PFAS testing is especially critical for wells near military sites, airports, or fire training facilities.
+The EPA’s 2024 PFAS MCL of 4 ppt for PFOA/PFOS means testing thresholds are stricter than ever.

 Install PFAS Filtration